timothyleung/timothyleung.github.io/_posts/2015-04-22-OSCP-review.markdown

 categories:
 ---

-I have spent few month working on OSCP and finally I got it.
+I have spent few months working on OSCP and finally I got it.
 I reckon this is not easy at all and you need to know how to learn by yourself.

+I do not have a sound background on penteration testing and most of the things are new to me.
+I was studying in university at the time I was doing this course.
+This course really take tonnes of focusing time.
+It will be really tough if you have a full time job or a full time student.
+Prepare to be no social life if you have a similar background as me.

 The course covers a broad area about penetration testing.
 The materials itself (Videos and pdf file of 300 pages) will give you a concise idea on the topics.
 You will learn much more by goolging yourself while you are working on the lab machines.